Ophthalmic surgery is the specific area of pet care involving treatment of an animal’s eyes.

 Surgery to repair corneal ulcers (ulcers on the eye surface)

-The Melbourne Eye Vet currently conducts consultations from the Lara Pet Hospital for cases that may require referral.
-Dr Chloe Hardman visits the clinic every 4th Monday.
+The Melbourne Eye Vet currently conducts consultations from the Lara Pet Hospital for cases that require referral.
+Dr Chloe Hardman visits the clinic once a month.